 This consists of an A.C.
 Coupling and three special rubber rings.
 The pipes for these joints have chamfered ends.
 These rubber rings are positioned in the grooves inside the coupling, then grease is applied on the chamfered end and the pipe and coupling is pushed with the help of a jack against the pipe.
-The mouth of the pipe is then placed in the mouth of the coupling and a lack against the pipe.
-The mouth of the two chamfered ends close to each of the coupling and the two chamfered ends close to each of the coupling and the two chamfered ends close to each of the coupling and the two chamfered ends close to each of the coupling and the two chamfered ends close to each of the coupling and the two chamfered ends close to each of the coupling and the cou the coupling end and then pushed so as to bring the two chamfered ends close to each other.
+The mouth of the pipe is then placed in the mouth of the coupling and the second second the two chamfered ends close to each of the coupling and the second the coupling end and then pushed so as to bring the two chamfered ends close to each other.
 Wherever Wherever necessary, change over from cast iron pipe to AC pipes or vice-versa should be done with the days of the start of done with the help of suitable adapters.
 I.S.
 6530 - 1972 may be followed for laying A.C. pipes. pipes.